 This is the main reason why the majority of mesothelioma cases — among men and women — are diagnosed at ages 75-84.

-But the recent SEER statistics defy these trends.
 Secondhand and other non-occupational exposures may be the answer to the increasing number of women diagnosed with mesothelioma at a younger age.

-Life ‘Predetermined at One Year Old’
+Life ‘Predetermined at 1 Year Old’